| |

 Promotes plant growth: Plants thrive in environments with 40-60% humidity.
 Running a humidifier can help maintain these levels and encourage healthy growth.

 Prevents pest infestations: Many pests, such as spider mites and mealybugs, thrive in dry environments.
-Running a humidifier can help prevent these pests from infesting your indoor plants.
+Running a humidifier can help prevent these pests from infesting your plants.

 Reduces static electricity: Dry air can also cause static electricity, which can be damaging to plants.
 Running a humidifier can help reduce static electricity and keep your plants healthy.

-Symptoms of Low Humidity Levels in House Plants
+Symptoms of Low Humidity for Houseplants

-Overall, it is essential to monitor the humidity levels in your home and increase humidity if your plants show signs of stress due to low moisture.
+Overall, it is essential to monitor the humidity in your home and increase humidity if your plants show signs of stress due to low moisture.

 All houseplants will benefit from higher humidity, especially in dry climates.